Find a Qualified Attorney Near You

 Alabama public schools do not check on students’ immigration statuses.
 State law only allows the enrollment of immigrants with proper documentation at public colleges and universities.
 But, they are not eligible for state-funded financial aid.

-Alabama also does not issue state-funded financial aid to DACA recipients.
-DACA stands for Deferred Action for Childhood Arrivals.
-It protects eligible young adults from deportation after their parents brought them to the United States as children.
+Alabama also does not issue state-funded financial aid to Deferred Action for Childhood Arrivals (DACA) recipients.
+DACA protects eligible young adults from deportation after their parents brought them to the United States as children.
 It also gives these young adults work authorization for limited periods.
 Those periods of work authorization are renewable.

 Voter ID Rules